Skip to main content

 Introduction

 ESO officially supports running its pipelines under recent versions of MacOS and several flavors of Linux.
 The Microsoft Store for recent version of Windows 10 and Windows 11 include the Windows Subsystem for Linux Version 2 (WSL2).
 WSL2 allows to run a GNU/Linux environment -- including command-line tools, utilities, and applications-- unmodified directly on Windows, without recompilation or porting, and without the overhead of a traditional virtual machine or dual-boot setup.
-With the installation of a free X Server, Windows can be used to run almost any Linux application, including those with GUIs.
-Such an installation can be used to run ESO pipelines either standalone or within the EsoReflex environment.
-ESO does not officially support running pipelines under Windows.
-However, we have reports of problem free experiences in running pipelines under Windows in that manner.
-After installation, all documents and tutorials written for Linux still apply.
-ESO is committed to helping users on a best effort base with problems while running pipelines under Windows.
-Below, we give a basic summary of how to install pipelines under Windows.
+With the inclusion of WSLg, Windows can be used to run almost any Linux application, including those with GUIs.

 Prerequisites

-Windows 10 versions earlier than 1903 did not allow to install WSL2.
-Its predecessor WSL worked in a different manner, and we strongly advise against trying to run the ESO pipelines with it.
-Before installing ESO pipelines, it is therefore strongly advised to upgrade Windows to its latest version.
 For a pleasant user experience, we recommend a computer with at least 8 GB of RAM, 50 GB of free disk space, and a modern CPU with at least 4 physical cores.
 Complex pipelines like MUSE require significantly more memory and computational resources.

-Step-by-Step Guide to install ESO Pipelines
+Step-by-Step Guide to install WSL2 and then ESO Pipelines/EsoReflex

-The following instructions have been tested with the Windows 10 operating system and should work with all recent versions of Windows 10 and 11.
-We recommend using the Ubuntu Linux distribution since it is provided directly by Microsoft and free.
-As an X server, we recommend to use VcXsrv.
+The following instructions have been tested with the Windows 10 operating system but should work with all recent versions of Windows 10 and 11.

 Step 1: install and configure Ubuntu